 Reds' Freddy Galvis: Remains sidelined

-Galvis (knee/illness) is not in the lineup for Sunday's game against the Mets.
+Galvis (knee) is out of the lineup for Friday's game against the Pirates.

-Galvis' knee injury has already cost him a week of action, and he is now slowed by flu-like symptoms as well.
-It remains to be seen when he will be ready to play next, but with just six games to go after Sunday's, there's a chance he could be shut down.
+Galvis has been sidelined by the knee issue since Sept.
+14 and there seems to be a real chance he won't retake the field during the final series of the season.
+Jose Iglesias and Jose Peraza will start at shortstop and second base Friday, respectively.

 More News